Skip to content

 Structural remedies have a stronger track record where they have been used.
 The 1982 AT&T breakup, while imperfect, produced a competitive long-distance market that benefited consumers for decades.
 The 1911 Standard Oil breakup, similarly, produced a competitive landscape that enabled subsequent industrial development.

-The DOJ has signaled support for structural remedies.
-The contemplated divestitures include some combination of:
+The DOJ entered the remedies phase seeking structural remedies.
+The package it proposed included some combination of:

 Chrome browser divestiture.
 Chrome is the dominant US web browser.
-As Google’s primary default-search distribution channel, separating Chrome from Google would remove the most consequential lever Google has used to perpetuate search dominance.
+As Google’s primary default-search distribution channel, separating Chrome from Google would have removed the most consequential lever Google has used to perpetuate search dominance.

 Default-payment prohibition.
 A strict prohibition on Google paying for default search placement on third-party platforms (Apple, Samsung, Mozilla, etc.).
 This is a conduct remedy in form but with structural effects.

 Data-sharing requirement.
-Requiring Google to share certain search-related data (queries, click data, etc.) with competitors at regulated rates.
+Requiring Google to share certain search-related data (the search index, user-interaction data) with competitors at regulated rates.
 The argument: Google’s data advantage is itself a barrier to competition; sharing reduces it.

 Several legal questions affect what remedies the court can impose: